LONGITUDES

 Latitudes recently published an Environmental Policy Statement on the website, below is an extended version which we invite you to read:

 Since its beginning in 2005, Latitudes’ curatorial practice has critically engaged with environmental concerns through contemporary art.
 This has included curating ambitious group exhibitions including 4.543 billion.
-The Matter of Matter” at the CAPC musée d’art contemporain de Bordeaux in 2017, and Greenwashing” at the Fondazione Sandretto Re Rebaudengo in 2008, or solo shows such as “Christina Hemauer & Roman Keller: United Alternative Energies” at Kunsthall Århus in 2011, as well as convening the three-day symposium “Art, Ecology and the Politics of Change” for the Sharjah Biennial 8 in 2007.
+The Matter of Matter” at the CAPC musée d’art contemporain de Bordeaux in 2017, and Greenwashing” at the Fondazione Sandretto Re Rebaudengo in 2008, as well as solo shows such as “Christina Hemauer & Roman Keller: United Alternative Energies” at Kunsthall Århus in 2011, and convening the three-day symposium “Art, Ecology and the Politics of Change” for the Sharjah Biennial 8 in 2007.

 Cover of “LAND, ART: A Cultural Ecology Handbook” edited by Max Andrews, and coordinated by Mariana Cánepa Luna.
 Published and commissioned by the Royal Society of Art in partnership with the Arts Council England, 2006.
 Photo: Robert Justamente.